Learning logic programs by explaining their failures: Introduction

+Most logic program debugging systems \cite{KohlerDatalogDebugging,profl} and some synthesis systems \cite{mis,prosynth} can identify a subset of clauses as being the cause of a failure.
+We additionally identify literals \emph{within} clauses responsible for failure (without the requirement of trace-complete examples needed by theory revision systems such as FORTE \cite{forte}).
+We show that this fine-grained failure analysis allows for learning finer-grained constraints on the hypothesis space.

 Our contributions are: \begin{itemize} \item We relate logic programs that fail on examples to their failing sub-programs.
 For wrong answers we identify clauses.
-For missing answers we additionally identify literals within clauses. \item We show that hypotheses that are specialisations and generalisations of failing sub-programs can be eliminated. \item We prove that hypothesis space pruning based on sub-programs is more effective than pruning without them. \item We introduce an SLD-tree based technique for failure explanation.
-We introduce \name{}, which adds the ability to explain failures to the \popper{} ILP system. \item We experimentally show that failure explanation can drastically reduce (i) hypothesis space exploration and (ii) learning times. \end{itemize}
+For missing answers we additionally identify literals within clauses. \item We show that hypotheses that are specialisations and generalisations of failing sub-programs can be eliminated, and prove that hypothesis space pruning based on sub-programs is more effective than pruning without them. \item We introduce \name{}, an ILP system extending the \nameold{} ILP system, which analyses SLD-trees to automatically explain failures in terms of sub-programs. \item We experimentally show that failure explanation can drastically reduce (i) hypothesis space exploration and (ii) learning times. \end{itemize}

-\section{Related Work}
+\section{Related work}